 - Created and led walking tours

 - Sponsored "Beyond the Gates – Art Inspired by the Eastern Cemetery,” a summer-long artist program

 - Hosted evening “Walk Among the Shadows” tours

 - Transcribed the condition and inscription of every stone in the cemetery

-Gardening Workdays: anyone willing to wield a wheelbarrow, dig holes for trees and bushes, lug heavy water buckets or simply hand-trim around stones on their knees is welcome!
+Gardening Workdays: anyone willing to pick up trash, wield a wheelbarrow, mulch around trees and bushes, lug heavy water buckets or simply hand-trim around stones is welcome!

-Stone Survey Photography Phase: our stone survey continues in the form of photography.
-Volunteers are needed: folks who enjoy being among the stones and recording their digital images, or helping someone else who will.
-A love of history, archaeology, culture, geology, dirt, and Portland people required.
+Stone Survey Photography Phase: Those who enjoy being among the stones and recording their digital images in a very structured manner are needed.
+An interest of history, archaeology, culture, geology, dirt, and Portland people required.